hexdump0815/imagebuilder/doc/installing-a-newer-kernel.md

 kernel has to be in partition 1 to be able to find it (1+3 = 4). a new kpart image needs to be built with an offset of 2 to be able to boot it for testing purposes for instance from the second kernel boot partition.

+to install a chromebook kernel in the kpart format it simply has to be written to the first partition of the device the image had been installed on (sd card or usb disk) with the linux dd command like for example (assuming mmcblk0 as device):

+dd if=/boot/vmlinux.kpart-xyz of=/dev/mmcblk0p1

+or (assuming sda as device):

+dd if=/boot/vmlinux.kpart-xyz of=/dev/sda1

+please double check the device name the kernel is being written too beforehand as the dd command will simply override what is there without asking and without any extra checks.

 chromebooks will always boot from the kernel boot partition with the highest priority which is by default the first kernel boot partition of the images. it